 Here the match for weather & lens colours are:

-– Bright light, strong sun & shooting into the sun: Grey & Brown lenses
+– Bright light, strong sun and shooting into the sun: Grey & Brown lenses

 – Low light, dull, “flat” & poor light: Clear & Yellow lenses